 I made it again and again and again and when I ran out of pink lady apples I used the royal gala apples I had in the fridge.
 You know the ones I was deciding on at the beginning.

 Lets just say my first instinct was 100% correct!

 The royal gala apples were too mushy!

-You see the pink lady apples cut and have the texture of butter plus they taste a little sweet and a little sour, but the royal gala apples have the texture of fluffy apple sauce and don’t have any dimension to their flavour at all, so take my advice and don’t use them.
+Pink lady apples cut and have the texture of butter plus they taste a little sweet and a little sour.
+The royal gala apples have the texture of fluffy apple sauce and don’t have any dimension to their flavour at all.
+So take my advice and don’t use them.

-After perfecting the tastiest apple tarte tatin which was requested by my husband for his birthday, guess what he asked me to make him the day before his birthday?
+After perfecting the tastiest apple tarte tatin requested by my husband for his birthday.
+Guess what he asked me to make him the day before his birthday?

 A tres leches cake!

-I rolled with his request because it’s his birthday and want his day to be about him and what makes him happy.
+I rolled with his request.
+It’s his birthday and I want his day to be about him and what makes him happy.